Lake Laberge: History and archaeology

 In spring 2009, researchers found the A. J. Goddard, a Gold Rush sternwheeler that sunk in 1901, killing three of its crew.
 Underwater archaeologists are examining the ship.
 National Geographic has named it the top archeological find of 2009.
 The Yukon government has designated the shipwreck a historic site.
 A phonograph with three records was discovered, giving insight into songs being listened to during the Gold Rush.

 Toxaphene contamination

 A sign posted in 1999 at Lake Laberge's camping area issued strong cautions against eating the livers of burbot, and counseled against the consumption of lake trout more than twice a month per individual.
 Both warnings are due to toxaphene contamination, resulting from global pesticide use and overfishing in Lake Laberge which resulted in changes to its typical food chain.

+Use in media

+Lake Laberge is mentioned by name in Robert W. Service's "The Cremation of Sam McGee" as the location of the Alice May where Sam McGee is cremated.
+In the poem, the lake is called "Lake Lebarge."